NBISweden/workshop-reproducible-research/docs/git.md

 ![](images/github_config_yml_diff.png)

 * Click **Browse files**, on the right to get back to an overview of files in the repo.
 Then click on the commit count tracker.
+![](images/github_commit_tracker.png)

 You will see an overview of all commits made.
-Click on a specific commit to see the changes introduced by that commit.
+Clicking on a specific commit lets you see the changes introduced by that commit.

-![](images/github_commit_tracker.png)

 * Click on the commit that was the initial commit, where we added all the files.